hustcer/nushell.github.io/.ebook-pub/commands/register.md

 ## Parameters

-- `plugin`: path of executable for plugin
+- `plugin`: Path of executable for plugin.
-- `signature`: Block with signature description as json object
+- `signature`: Block with signature description as json object.
 - `--shell {path}`: path of shell used to run plugin (cmd, sh, python, etc)

 ## Input/output types: